 - both our intuition and sensing functions.

 Otherwise, we are prone to be biased, misjudge events and information, make the wrong decisions, and form unhealthy habits.
 You see having preferences doesn’t mean that your preferred function would serve you well for every circumstance.
 It feels right for you, but it might not be the best for you in some situations.

-The functional stack is the first four cognitive functions that we prefer to use.
+The function stack is the first four cognitive functions that we prefer to use.
 The first two functions (i.e. the dominant and auxiliary functions) determine our personality and what we identify with.
 We are less conscious of and less identified with the next two functions.

-For an INFJ, the functional stack is as follows:
+For an INFJ, the function stack is as follows:

 - Dominant Function: Introverted Intuition (Ni)